2025 Hall of Fame Class Announced

 - DIII Packet: $100

-- Entry Fee: $10
+- Individual Fee: $75

-Johnston High School - Johnston IA
+- Location: Johnston High School - Johnston, IA

 - The event will be open to registration for men's basketball teams, women's basketball teams, and individuals.